 - 3.1.
-Children and Young people are under 18. - 3.2.
-Adults are over the age of 18. - All Wales safeguarding procedures 2019 - Anti-racist Wales action plan 2023 - Education workforce council main functions regulations 2015 - Independent inquiry into child sexual abuse - Independent special post-16 institutions guidance - Keeping learners safe 2022 - Managing risk of radicalisation in your education setting 2023 - Peer-on-peer sexual harassment among 16 to 18-year-old learners in further education - Prevent duty guidance: for further education instituation in England and Wales (2023) - Procedures for reporting misconduct and incompetence in the education workforce in Wales (gov.wales) (2015) - Protection of freedoms act 2012 - Reducing restrictive practices 2022
+Children and Young people are under 18. - Adults are over the age of 18.
+3.2. - All Wales safeguarding procedures 2019 - Anti-racist Wales action plan: 2024 update - Children Act 1989 - Education workforce council main functions regulations 2015 - Independent inquiry into child sexual abuse October 2022 - Independent special post-16 institutions guidance - Keeping learners safe 2022 - Managing risk of radicalisation in your education setting 2023 - Peer-on-peer sexual harassment among 16 to 18-year-old learners in further education (June 2023) - Prevent duty guidance: England and Wales (2023) - Procedures for reporting misconduct and incompetence in the education workforce in Wales (gov.wales) (2015) - Protection of freedoms act 2012 - Reducing restrictive practices 2022 - Safe and effective intervention- use of reasonable force and searching for weapons (March 2013) - Safeguarding children in education: handling allegations of abuse against teachers and other staff - Safeguarding Vulnerable Groups Act 2006 - Safeguarding Wales Procedures - Safe learning communities 2019 (Work-based learning only) - Sexual Offences Act 2003 - Social services and wellbeing act 2012 - Social services and well-being (Wales) act 2014 - Working together to safeguard people: Code of Safeguarding Practice

-- Safe and effective intervention- use of reasonable force and searching for weapons - Safeguarding children in education: handling allegations of abuse against teachers and other staff - Safe learning communities 2019 (Work-based learning only) - Social services and well-being (Wales) act 2014 - Statutory guidance issued under section 29 of the Counter-Terrorism and Security Act 2015 - Supporting learners with healthcare needs - Welsh Government Health and Safety Code of Practice for Contracted Provision - 3.3.
+- Statutory guidance issued under section 29 of the Counter-Terrorism and Security Act 2015 - Supporting learners with healthcare needs (March 2017) - The Additional Learning Needs Code for Wales 2021 - The Regulation and Inspection of Social Care (Wales) Act 2016 Statutory Guidance - Version 3 March 2024 - Welsh Government Health and Safety Code of Practice for Contracted Provision (June 2018) - 3.3.
 The Social Services and Well-being (Wales) Act 2014 came into force in April 2016 and it provides the legal framework for social service provision in Wales.
 It sets out what must and should be done to safeguard children and adults.
 At a local level regional safeguarding children's boards co-ordinate and ensure the effectiveness of work to protect and promote the welfare of children. - 3.4.
-Staff working with young adults aged 18 and over, who receive education, care and support from our children's services division will follow the Adult safeguarding referral process to LSAB/MASH/Regional Safeguarding Children's Boards depending on local arrangements. - 3.5.
-This policy addresses children and young people up to the age of 18 and those over the age of 18 who attend a day or residential school or college this might be 38- or 52-weeks' provision.
+Staff working with young adults aged 18 and over, who receive education, care and support from our children's services division will follow the Adult safeguarding referral process to LSAB/MASH/SPOA/ Regional Safeguarding Children's Boards depending on local arrangements. - 3.5.
+This policy addresses children and young people up to the age of 18 and those over the age of 18 who attend a day or residential school or college - this might be 38- or 52-weeks' provision.
 Some children attending school or college live in children's homes or care homes across England and Wales, hence the reason why this policy and procedure is more comprehensive than that of a traditional day school or college.
 Our safeguarding responsibility extends beyond day education and often covers 24hrs services regulated by various regulators across the UK. - 3.6.
 Where we make references to schools and colleges, this also includes associated children's or care homes in which children/young people live.
 Where we make references to children's or care homes, those cover all children's/care homes including those within the children's residential care division.